NICMx/Jool/doc/usr/en/mod-run-vanilla.md

 ## Introduction

-This document explains how to run Jool in [SIIT mode](intro-nat64.html#siit-traditional).
+This document explains how to run Jool in [stock SIIT mode](intro-nat64.html#siit-traditional).
 Follow the link for more details on what to expect.

 Software-wise, only a [successful install of Jool’s kernel module](mod-install.html) is required.
 The userspace application is out of the scope of this document on purpose.